-How may real property become personal property?
+How much real property becomes personal property?

 Property is considered personal when it has been severed from the land.
 Acquiring personal property can happen through production, purchase, or gift.
-Finding personal property can also happen in certain circumstances.
+Finding a personal property can also happen in certain circumstances.

 The main difference between personal property and real property is that, with personal property, you can move it from one place to another.
 A person’s house is an example of real property.